-Due to the scale of activities which would involve three local primary schools (P7's) and participants from two local Learning Disability day centres would be participating in four activities (Wheel Chair games, Boccia, Goal Ball, track racers and the trikes), the Antrim Forum had been chosen as the venue for the launch.
+Due to the scale of activities which will involve three local primary schools (P7's) and participants from two local Learning Disability day centres will be participating in four activities (Wheel Chair games, Boccia, Goal Ball, track racers and the trikes), the Antrim Forum has been chosen as the venue for the launch.

-Officers suggest that a local disabled sports person be invited to speak along with the Mayor at the event; and propose
+Officers suggest that a local disabled sports person is invited to speak along with the Mayor at the event; and propose Stephen Daley.
+Stephen is a visually impaired football player and was recognised for his achievements with a place of honour in the Gallery of Sporting legends.